Brian White | December 10, 2020 | Auto Accidents

 It is often best practice to keep all statements about your accident concise.
 The doctors and nurses who are treating you are mainly concerned about your injuries.
 However, if they write something in their reports that indicate you didn’t think the other driver was at fault, it could hurt your case either in settlement negotiations or in trial.

-Hire a Qualified Car Accident Lawyer As Soon As Possible
+Hire a Qualified Houston Car Accident Lawyer As Soon As Possible

-Finally, because emergency room visits are so important to car accident cases, it is important to hire a qualified car accident lawyer as soon as possible.
+Finally, because emergency room visits are so important to car accident cases, it is important to hire a qualified car accident lawyer in Houston, TX as soon as possible.
 This can be right after you are discharged or even while you are still in the hospital.